ascholerChemeketa/cs160Reader/_sources/SQLIntro/like.rst

 The pattern ``'%7th%'`` matches way too many things.
-To get just 7th (and not 17th or 27th) we would need to state something like *"where the name starts with 7th or the name has ' 7th' in it"*.
+To get just 7th (and not 17th or 27th) we would need to state something like *"where the name starts with 7th or the name has ' 7th' within it"*.
 The space inside the string will make sure we don't match '17th'.
 This query will perform that search.
 Notice that to check if the name begins with '7th', we make sure not to put a ``%`` at the start of the string.